charlesreid1/2019-snakemake-byok8s/README.md

 The example above uses [`minikube`](https://github.com/kubernetes/minikube) to make a virtual k8s cluster, useful for testing.

-For real workflow,s your options for kubernetes clusters are cloud providers:
+For real workflows, your options for kubernetes clusters are cloud providers:

 - AWS EKS (Elastic Container Service)